Steps to become a Registered Dietitian in Oregon

 - Nutrition Care for Individuals and Groups

-- On the day of the exam, you must come prepared with the verification email from PSI Exams and your valid driver’s license (or other government-issued ID).
+On the day of the exam, you must come prepared with the verification email from Pearson VUE Exams and your valid driver’s license (or other government-issued ID).

 Licensure as a Registered Dietitian in Oregon

-Once you pass the CDR exam and receive your RD designation, you can apply for state licensure in Oregon.
+Once you pass the CDR exam and receive your RD designation, in order to legally work as a licensed dietitian in Oregon you must apply for licensure.
 In addition to completing the Dietitian License Application, you must:

 Mail the completed application, application fee, and all related documentation to:

 Board of Licensed Dietitians